- High performance classic motorcycle engines such as Manx Nortons

 - Classic racing engines requiring leaded fuels, running raised compression ratios

-- Supplied as a pump fuel at various historic race meetings
+- Pumped by Anglo American Oil Company at various historic race meetings

 - Does not contain ethanol